 She showed me how my "attraction" would take over my life.

-She showed me how I never could get enough of being around a woman I felt overly hard for in every sense of the word and the trouble I'd get into for them became more clear into my adulthood.
+She showed me how I never could get enough of being around a woman I felt overly hard for in every sense of the word and the trouble I'd get into for them became more clear and very prominent into my adulthood.

 This is not something to take lightly because, little did I know I was to become a needy wuss whose life would revolve around women in such a way...
 I could never have them.

-But I believe those early years of men can help to understand why certain guys act the way they do because it's when their character is built and...
+But I DO believe exploring those early years of men can help to understand why certain guys act the way they do because it's when their character is built and...

 You see, I wasn't acting that way "because" of what happened with her, I was, began, and continued to act that way because it was who I was and who I was to become as my relationships with girls and women (or lack thereof) progressed in adulthood.